PAUL34913/msp1-cv/README.md

 ### Validator Testing

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+The Experte Accessibility Checker was used to validate every page of the project to ensure it met accessibility rquirements.

 **[W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)**